-This code is almost unchanged, but because of the above-mentioned changes with respect to discretionaries and ligatures, line breaking will potentially be different from traditional $T_EX$ .
-The actual line breaking code is still based on the $T_EX82$ algorithms, and it does not expect there to be discretionaries inside of discretionaries.
-But, as patterns evolve and fonts handling can influence discretionaries, you need to be aware of the fact that long term consistency is not an engine matter only.
+This code is almost unchanged, but because of the above-mentioned changes with respect to discretionaries and ligatures, line breaking will potentially be different from traditional T_EX .
+The actual line breaking code is still based on the T_EX82 algorithms, and it does not expect there to be discretionaries inside of discretionaries.
+But, as patterns evolve and font handling can influence discretionaries, you need to be aware of the fact that long term consistency is not an engine matter only.

-But that situation is now fairly common in LuaTEX, due to the changes to the ligaturing mechanism.
-And also, the LuaTEX discretionary nodes are implemented slightly different from the TEX82 nodes: the no\break text is now embedded inside the disc node, where previously these nodes kept their place in the horizontal list.
-In traditional TEX the discretionary node contains a counter indicating how many nodes to skip, but in LuaTEX we store the pre, post and replace text in the discretionary node.
+But that situation is now fairly common in LuaTeX, due to the changes to the ligaturing mechanism.
+And also, the LuaTeX discretionary nodes are implemented slightly different from the TeX82 nodes: the no_break text is now embedded inside the disc node, where previously these nodes kept their place in the horizontal list.
+In traditional TeX the discretionary node contains a counter indicating how many nodes to skip, but in LuaTeX we store the pre, post and replace text in the discretionary node.